 After an exciting whirlwind of nonstop adventures through Lima and Cusco, and trekking to Machu Picchu, I guarantee you will be ready to slow down and relax.
-If you’re looking for the perfect seaside destination to experience coastal Peruvian culture and sip on a few Pisco sours, then I have just the place for you!
-Allow me to introduce Paracas!
+If you’re looking for the perfect seaside destination to experience coastal Peruvian culture and sip on a few Pisco sours, then I have just the place (and the guide) for you.
+Here’s my ultimate Paracas travel guide!

 Paracas is a cute, little beach town located about three hours south of Lima, by car.
 Beautiful vistas, delicious seafood, luxury resorts, adventurous excursions, and rare marine life abound in Paracas.